shadeauchristensen/little_shop/README.md

 # README

 This repo serves as the Rails BE half of our submission for the Turing School Mod 2 Group Project - Little Shop.
-It runs a simple server for an equally simple JS frontend website that manages simulated online retailer data, including merchants, items for sale, customers, and various invoices.
+It runs a simple Ruby server for an equally simple JS frontend website that manages simulated online retailer data, including merchants, items for sale, customers, and various invoices.
 Group members are listed below.

 ### Collaborators